Summersby95/ci-milestone-one/README.md

 * Dynamic lightsaber divider movement based on answers submitted by users on site.
 Specifically, the divider will grow brighter/adjust position depending on the proportion of people who chose light versus dark side answers
 * More character and planet features
-* Videos depicting gameplay from the games
+* Videos depicting gameplay from the game
 * Enhanced Parallax Effect, additional layers moving at different speeds